 Process control in the industry refers to the automatic control of process variables such as temperature, pressure, flow, liquid level and composition.

-Process control, also called real-time control, is a computer that collects and detects data in a timely manner, and automatically controls and adjusts the control object according to the optimal value, such as control of CNC machine tools and production lines.
+Process control, also called real-time control, is a computer that collects and detects data in a timely manner, and automatically controls and adjusts the control object according to the optimal value, such as control of CNC machines and production lines.

 What is the program control method?